-Uncertainties in the astrophysical gf-values can be evaluated by considering the uncertainties in the stellar parameters of each star.
-The systematic uncertainty of stellar parameters can generally be caused by difference in the analysis methods.
-Even with common atmospheric parameters and line lists, there remain variety in the abundances determined by different codes and methods (Hinkel et al. 2016) as well as different spectral data used in the analysis (Luck 2014).
-All of these factors can affect the depth of absorption lines, which leads to uncertainties in the astrophysical gf-values derived for the fixed Ce abundances.
+Observed EWs and Derived gf-values for the Three Ce III Lines in the Four Sample Stars generally be caused by differences in the analysis methods.
+Even with common atmospheric parameters and line lists, there remain variety in the abundances determined by different codes and methods (Hinkel et al. 2016) as well as the different spectral data used in the analysis (Luck 2014).
+All of these factors can affect the depth of the absorption lines, which leads to uncertainties in the astrophysical gf-values derived for the fixed Ce abundances.